McuMirror/Lime-Network-Analyser/README.md

-# It is not giving correct readings, I must have introduced a bug.
-Investigating.....
+# Re-writing now that I know more Python

 # Lime Network Analyser